NHSDigital/record-a-vaccination-guidance/app/recording-a-vaccination.md

 Select the vaccine and vaccine product you wish to give the patient.

-If, for any reason, the patient is not ready for a vaccination, RAVS will notify you.
-The patient’s details and vaccination history inform the notification message.
+RAVS will warn you if the patient’s details or vaccination history contain important information to consider.

 ## Assessing the patient

 Check if the patient is suitable for the vaccination before continuing to capture consent.

-To make recording vaccinations easier, there are a few things we’ve introduced or changed:
+In comparison to other point-of-care systems, we have introduced or changed a few things to make recording vaccination easier:

 ### Removed screening questions